mchiasson/GLBrebis/README.md

 ```
 * `-p` is mandatory.
 If you do `-p Mut`, the script will generate `MutGL.h`, including symbols that will automatically be named after `Mut`.
 For example, you will see `_MUT_GL_H_` header guards, and utility functions will be named `mutGLInit()` and `mutGLShutdown()`, etc.

-And if everything goes well, you should have `MutGL.h`, and `KHR/khrplatform.h` on your file system.
+And if everything goes well, you should have `MutGL.h` on your file system.

 # How to use the generated extention wrangler code in my project?